runtimeverification/iele-semantics/Design.md

 * Because words are now explicitly signed, the SDIV, SMOD, SLT, and SGT instructions are removed, and DIV, MOD, LT, and GT are replaced with signed versions.
 * An `expmod` instruction is added to perform exponentiation modulo a particular base, and the MODEXP precompiled contract is removed.
-* a `twos` instruction is added to convert a signed integer into an `N`-byte twos-complement representation of the number, where `N` is passed as an argument to the insruction.
+* a `twos` instruction is added to convert a signed integer into an `N`-byte twos-complement representation of the number, where `N` is passed as an argument to the instruction.
-* `sext` (corresponding to EVM's SIGNEXTEND) is changed to convert an N-byte twos-complement representation of a signed number into its signed value, where `N` is passed as an argument to the insruction.
+* `sext` (corresponding to EVM's SIGNEXTEND) is changed to convert an N-byte twos-complement representation of a signed number into its signed value, where `N` is passed as an argument to the instruction.
 * Because integers are unbounded, the index operand of `byte` (corresponding to EVM's BYTE) now counts from the least-significant byte instead of the most-significant.

 ## Local Execution Memory

 Unlike EVM, which uses a 2^256-cell array of bytes as local execution memory, IELE's local execution memory is a 2^256-cell array of arbitrary-length byte buffers.

-* Unbouned signed integers are stored with their MSB first (at offset 0 within the cell).
+* Unbound signed integers are stored with their MSB first (at offset 0 within the cell).
-* There are two variations of the `load` and `store` instructions, one that accesses the whole contents of a cell interpreting them as an unbouned signed integer, and one that accesses a subrange of the bytes stored in a cell.
+* There are two variations of the `load` and `store` instructions, one that accesses the whole contents of a cell interpreting them as an unbound signed integer, and one that accesses a subrange of the bytes stored in a cell.
 * Similar to EVM, the local execution memory is cleared when the currently executing contract returns.

 ## Account Storage

-IELE's account storage is an ubounded array of unbouned signed integers, unlike EVM's storage, which is a 2^256 cell array of 256-bit words.
+IELE's account storage is an unbound array of unbound signed integers, unlike EVM's storage, which is a 2^256 cell array of 256-bit words.
 Similar to EVM, IELE's account storage (unlike the local execution memory) is persistent over contract calls and returns and is only cleared when the corresponding account is destroyed.

 ## Instructions and Precompiled Contracts